WELCOME TO THE ERASMUS CENTER FOR EARLY MODERN STUDIES

 The Erasmus Center seeks out international cooperation for its research activities.
 Such cooperation takes the form of periodic conferences, which give rise to English-language publications on its research program.

-The Erasmus Center has developed an Erasmus Research Master in Early Modern Intellectual History.
-It also organizes its own monthly research seminar at which an expert speaks on a theme relating to the early modern age.
+The Erasmus Center also organizes its own monthly research seminar at which an expert speaks on a theme relating to the early modern age.
 Speakers to date include Jonathan Israel (Princeton), Istvan Hont (Cambridge), Heinz Schilling (Humboldt), Glenn Burgess (Hull), and Steven Nadler (Madison).

 The Erasmus Collection